-The exterior awning light may be controlled from key fob or the control panel.
+The exterior awning light is controlled by a switch on the panel above the side door.

 SAFETY

 Important: Your attention is drawn to the notice affixed in the motorhome advising on fire prevention, ventilation and what to do in case of fire.